 • Removal of eastbound left-turn lane on Rimrock Road at Allen Road

-• Rimrock Road and Whitehorse Road will no longer have on-street parking however, off-street parking is available
+• Removal of on-street parking at Rimrock Road and Whitehorse Road.
+Off-street parking is available

-• One lane of traffic will remain in each direction
+• One lane of traffic remains in each direction

 • Potential all-way stops are under review at Steeprock Drive and Whitehorse Road, and at Rimrock Road and Whitehorse Road